Đurađ Branković: Despot of Serbia

 In 1439, the Ottomans captured Smederevo, the Branković's capital.
 The prince fled to the Kingdom of Hungary, where he had large estates, which included Zemun, Slankamen, Kupinik, Mitrovica, Stari Bečej, Kulpin, Čurug, and others.

 Despot Branković traveled from Hungary to Zeta, accompanied by several hundred cavalry and his wife Eirene.
-He first went to Zagreb, to his sister Katarina, who was the wife of Ulrich II, Count of Celje.
+He first went to Zagreb, to his daughter Katarina, who was the wife of Ulrich II, Count of Celje.
 Then he arrived in Dubrovnik at the end of July 1440 and after several days continued his journey toward his coastal towns of Budva and Bar which became the new capital of the remaining part of his despotate.
 In August 1441, Branković arrived in Bar, where he stayed until the end of the winter 1440–41.
 There, he tried to mobilize forces to recapture the territory of the Serbian Despotate that he had lost to the Ottomans.
 During his visit to Zeta, he maintained communication with the garrison in Novo Brdo.
 Branković faced another disappointment in Zeta, where Crnojevići rebelled against Duke Komnen (Војвода Комнен), the governor of Zeta.
 Branković left Zeta in April 1441.
 He first stayed in Dubrovnik, which angered Ottomans who requested that Dubrovnik should hand over Branković.
 The Ragusans refused this request with the explanation that Dubrovnik is a free city that accepts anybody who seeks shelter in it.
 They also emphasized that it was better for Branković to be in Dubrovnik as this was the best guarantee that he would not undertake any action against the Ottomans.

 Remains of monastery church, possible burial place of the despot Đurađ Branković and his wife Eirene Kantakouzene.

 Marble plate of Despot Đurađ, originally on Walls of Constantinople in 1448, during the reign of Constantine XI Dragaš Palaiologos, today in Istanbul Archaeological Museum.